sainelluri0306/ASL-Translation-Project/README.md

 ## PCB & Circuit Schematic
 All schematics, PCB layouts, and 3D simulations can be found in the [pcb-and-circuit-schematics.md](PCB-and-Circuit-Schematics.md) file.

 ---

+## 🖊3D CAD Design
+The structural support and enclosure for the pcb and the glove are modeled and provided by the 3D printed design.
+Files and renderings will be added in the [ASL-3D-CAD-Design.md](ASL-3D-CAD-Design.md) file.

+---